DBOS-project/apiary/postgres-demo/README.md

     mvn clean && mvn package && mvn spring-boot:run

 Then, navigate to `localhost:8081` to view this new social network!
+You should be able to see a webpage titled with **Nectar Home - A small social network baed on Apiary** :)

 ### Provenance